 3 steps to Risk Signage Management

-Written on the 28th of February 2009 by Signxtreme
+Written on the 28 February 2009 by Signxtreme

 With the new Regulations in effect as of the 1st of July, we all need to focus on Fire Safety.
 Fire Safety Doors, Emergency Exit Signage, Evacuation Maps and Master Fire Plans all fall under part of your business's Lawful Compliance.
 Safety Signage is everyone’s responsibility so we are showing you 3 steps to help you cover your Duty of Care and make your job easier.
 But first, here is what Section 48 of the New Fire Safety Regulation is about to enforce re your signage requirements:-

 (1) The owner of an accommodation unit in a building must display in the unit a sign that—

 (i) each route from the unit to a place of safety outside the building; and

 (ii) fire fighting equipment and manually operated fire alarms in and near to the unit; and

 (b) states the procedures for safely evacuating the building in the event of a fire or hazardous materials emergency.

 (2) The sign must be—

 (a) displayed in a conspicuous place in the accommodation unit; and